bentoml/google-cloud-run-deploy/README.md

     pip install --pre bentoctl
     ```

-2. Install AWS  operator
+2. Install the operator

     Bentoctl will install the official Google Cloud Run operator and its dependencies.
+The Operator contains the Terraform templates and sets up the registries reqired to deploy to GCP.

     ```bash
     bentoctl operator install gcp-cloud-run